-- 37. Continued compliance with the ESG is important for universities' standing and reputation in an international context.
+- 38. Continued compliance with the ESG is important for universities' standing and reputation in an international context.
 However, ESG states that it applies to "all higher education offered in the EHEA regardless of the mode of study or place of delivery.
 Thus, the ESG are also applicable to all higher education including transnational and cross-border provision".
 ESG also notes that "the term "programme" refers to higher education in its broadest sense, including that which is not part of a programme leading to a formal degree".
 Therefore, higher education delivered in colleges is also subject to ESG.
-Although further education programmes do not need to meet ESG requirements, it is likely that institutions' quality arrangements would span all of their provision. - 38.
+Although further education programmes do not need to meet ESG requirements, it is likely that institutions' quality arrangements would span all of their provision. - 39.
 SFC's statutory duty is for assurance and enhancement of quality of fundable provision in fundable bodies (i.e., colleges and universities).
 The arrangements in colleges and universities for quality will be applicable to all of their provision and therefore institutions have a strong interest in ensuring these processes are appropriate across all of their provision, notwithstanding SFC's interest is only in the fundable provision.
-In order to ensure students have access to high quality provision, whatever they are studying, and to avoid duplication, the TQEF is designed to cover all provision, although we note that institutions are not required to report to SFC or QAA on all provision.
-This enables quality arrangements to be considered as follows:
+To ensure students have access to high quality provision, whatever they are studying, and to avoid duplication, the TQEF is designed to cover all provision.
+This enables quality arrangements to be considered as follows: - By SFC as relevant to the fundable provision.
+Details of how this applies to the delivery mechanisms of the TQEF are set out in the relevant sections of the guidance. - By QAA as relevant to the scope of the Tertiary Quality Enhancement Review (TQER). - By institutions as relevant to all of their provision.